 Visit Florence’s San Lorenzo market, a place I’ve acquired many bags, belts and shoes, but beware: some people feel like they’re in a tourist trap.
-For more local shops head to the Oltrarno neighborhood on the other side of the river, and shop for jewelry, hats, silk, or take these suggestions to visit some artisans.
+For more local shops head to the Oltrarno neighborhood on the other side of the river, and shop for leather, jewelry, silk, or take these suggestions to visit some artisans.

 Sample 700 years of music.

 After enjoying the views over the city from Piazzale Michelangelo, head to the nearby church of San Miniato al Monte to listen to monks chant their daily vespers.
 Or, go to an evening of Opera at St Mark’s Anglican Church which has turned more than one of my clients in to an opera lover!
 Or, do dinner-with-a-show at the very unique Teatro del Sale.
 Check the calendar (scroll down, it’s on the left) and see what’s on during your trip.
 Or go see an opera or other show at Florence’s gorgeous and relatively new opera house.
 Florence is a city full of students so if none of those appeal, it’s not hard to find some modern dance beats after dinner.

 After a few days in this tourist mecca, it’s nice to get out of the city for a day.
 Great day trips include: